P3K-TEAM/prezentacny-web-timu/docs/UPLOADING_DOCUMENTS.md

 ### The current workflow is:

--   write the documentation in the [LaTeX](https://www.latex-project.org/) and compile the files to the PDF
+-   write the document in the [LaTeX](https://www.latex-project.org/) and compile the files to the PDF
 -   add the documents into webpage static data
 -   rebuild the project